LILINOpenGitHub/HTML5-Live-Playback-for-NVR-DVR/README.md

 # HTML5-Live-Playback-for-NVR-DVR
-How to embed HTML5 live &amp; playback video for NVR/DVR into HTML page
+The purpose of the SDK is to show you how to embed HTML5 live & playback video into HTLM page for NVR/DVR.

+Prerequisite
+Product supported: DVR/NVR 5 & 6 series
+Firmware supported: 5.0.28.7551 SVN 7551 and later

+System architecture